AASL Core Reference List from Woodbury University Library

 Use the Journals tab on the SU Library homepage to identify electronic journals to which SU Library and SUNY-ESF subscribe.
 Journals, Newspapers and magazines available through full-text databases are included in this list.
 In addition to helping you locate individual electronic journal titles, you can also use this locator to retrieve groups of titles that address a specific subject category, like “electrical engineering” or “political science.”

 This category includes magazines, journals and newspapers, publications which come out in parts at scheduled intervals of time.
 They may be published annually, quarterly, monthly, weekly, daily, or some other established period of time.
 Certain magazines/ journals/ newspapers are available online.
 Each interval of publication is called an issue; issues make up a volume.
 Issues and volumes are identified by a number and/or date.
 Be sure to note this information when retrieving a journal from the stacks.
 Older volumes of architecture periodicals are located in the general stacks by call number.
-Consult Classic Catalog by periodical title to locate the call number.
+Consult Libraries Search by periodical title to locate the call number.
 Current architecture periodicals are located in the King + King Architecture Library.
 Current art and interior design periodicals are located on the second floor of Bird Library by title.

 How to find information on an architect: